leviner/PyTracker3D/TrackClassifier/README.md

 # Objectives
 - Develop framework for machine learning assisted grouping of fish tracks based on predetermined track and target characteristics.
+  - Identify necessary machine learning methods for:
+    1. Unsupervised clustering by track metrics
+    2. Supervised/trained classification by behavior
-- Create readability and data structure for the import and management of reconstructed fish paths (linked single target detections).
+- Identify appropriate data structure and construct tools for the import and management of reconstructed fish paths (linked single target detections).
 - Produce an open-source toolkit that can be integrated with concurrently developed python-based acoustic data processing suites.

 ## Data Description